zwave-js/node-zwave-js/packages/core/api.md

     lookupValueStatic: (constr: Function) => TValue | undefined;
 }

-// Warning: (ae-missing-release-tag) "ReflectionDecoratorPair" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ReflectionDecoratorPair" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ReflectionDecoratorPair<TBase extends Object, TSuperArgs extends [any], TSubArgs extends [any], TConstructor extends Constructor<TBase> = Constructor<TBase>> {